CEbere15/Data-Projects/README.md

 ![Screenshot 2024-08-14 at 02-49-53 Vendors - Jupyter Notebook](https://github.com/user-attachments/assets/0a3900f0-f375-4db9-a190-5d4e6cacca5c)

+From the summary statistics of all the numeric variables, something very noticeable is that for Inland and Great Lake, 75% of values come up as 0.
+And with Groundwater 25%.
+This likely means that between counties, most industries use Groundwater at a more common rate than they use water from the Great Lake or Inland sources.
+Despite that however, Great Lake has the highest maximum volume by at least 4 times any other source.
+Which could mean that Great Lake consumption, is the highest in total of all sources.

 3. What are the summary statistics for the categorical values?
 ```py
 # Gather the categorical values and find the summary statistics of them
 categorical = data.dtypes[data.dtypes=="object"].index
 data[categorical].describe()
 ```

 ![Screenshot 2024-08-14 at 02-54-33 Vendors - Jupyter Notebook](https://github.com/user-attachments/assets/8da1fd1b-2ec3-49d0-9684-50602f1f514f)

+From the categorical summary statistics are 85 different counties in the county variable for Michigan.
+We can also see that there are 7 different industries throughout.
+The state variable of course, only has Michigan in it, as we are only looking at the singular state and its water use for this analysis.

 4.